 - Choose natural ones- instead of using hazardous conventional paint thinners.

 - Reduce consumption- you can do this by purchasing and using fewer of these products.

 - Recycle- this is one of the best options since it reduces wastage and contamination.
 Call your area municipal hazardous collectors to take away the remaining thinners for recycling.

 - Reuse- Products such as paint thinners, turpentine, and minerals can be used repeatedly.

 You only need to put the product in a container and let the solid particles settle.
 Afterward, drain off the clear liquid and store it away from children and pets for subsequent use.

 - Add to solvent paint- suppose you have any leftover oil based paint.
 Add your paint thinner.
-Doing this will help thin it out, and it’s a convenient way of getting rid of hazardous waste.
+Doing this will help thin it out and is a convenient way to eliminate hazardous waste.